amrwc/valheim-server/terraform/digitalocean/README.md

 The public name of the Valheim server.

+NOTE: This name will be appended to the resource names on DigitalOcean.

-Defaults to `Valheim Docker DigitalOcean`.
+Defaults to `Terraformed`.

 ### `valheim_server_password` (optional)